MuneebAhmed01/DSA-Tracker/README.md

-Hey there! Ã°ÂÂÂ
+Hey there! ÃÂ°ÃÂÃÂÃÂ
-This repo is where IÃ¢ÂÂm tracking my journey through Data Structures and Algorithms.
+This repo is where IÃÂ¢ÃÂÃÂm tracking my journey through Data Structures and Algorithms.

-Whenever I solve a problem (mostly on platforms like LeetCode), I drop the solution here Ã¢ÂÂ organized by topic like Arrays, Strings, Linked Lists, etc.
+Whenever I solve a problem (mostly on platforms like LeetCode), I drop the solution here ÃÂ¢ÃÂÃÂ organized by topic like Arrays, Strings, Linked Lists, etc.

-Ã°ÂÂÂ¡ Why this repo?
+ÃÂ°ÃÂÃÂÃÂ¡ Why this repo?

-    To keep a personal log of all the problems IÃ¢ÂÂve solved/Track Problems
+    To keep a personal log of all the problems IÃÂ¢ÃÂÃÂve solved/Track Problems

     To review/Practice old problems